JPry/choir-guides/_feasts/the-annunciation-to-the-most-holy-theotokos.md

 # Orthros
 god_is_the_lord: 4
-apolytikion:
-    - Apolytikion of the Annunciation - Tone 4
+festal_apolytikion: Apolytikion of the Annunciation - Tone 4
-    - Glory/Apolytikion of the Annunciation - Tone 4
-    - Both Now/Apolytikion of the Annunciation - Tone 4

 kathismata: First, Second & Third Kathismata of the Annunciation
 evlogetaria: Anti-Polyeleos - Tone 1